fefa4ka/eer/docs/API.md

 ```

 ### `with(...)`
-Create a new context with specified components.
+Create a new context with specified components, context body updates if components change.

 ```c
 with(component1, component2) {